barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 indices[10] = 10;
 indices[11] = 11;
 ```
+We can still use `GeometryPipeline.computeNormal` to find the normal vectors.

-Now build Cesium, and reload the sandcastle example.
+To see the results, build Cesium and reload the sandcastle example.

 [[geometryandappearances/duplicateNormalsVisualized.png]]